mikeoc61/Web_Site_Monitor/README.md

 If there are problems with these, the program either terminates or reports the problem with a timestamp

-Program also utilizes AWS SNS service to alert a mobile number of problems.
+Program optionally utilizes AWS SNS service to alert a mobile number of problems.
-As such, AWS SDK with Boto3 need to be installed and configured.
-Program requires that the following environment variables be set:
+As such, AWS SDK with Boto3 needs to be installed and configured.
+Program requires and promts for the following environment:

   AWS_PROFILE = profile defined in users ~/.aws/configure and credentials files